tbdavid2019/crawler-bbc/readme.md

 How to Use

-	1. Modify Scraping Configuration:
+	1. Modify Scraping Configuration
 Update the following parameters in the script based on your target website:
 	•	base_url: The root URL of the website to scrape.
 	•	link_selector: CSS selector for identifying links to the articles.
 	•	content_selector: CSS selector for extracting the desired content.
-	2. Run the Script:
+	2. Run the Script
 Execute the script in your Python environment:

 python scraper.py

-	3. View Results:
+	3. View Results
 	•	The scraped data will be saved in a text file (e.g., BBC_file.txt).
 	•	Logs of the scraping process will be stored in scraper.log.